 a. cleaning crew will clean the A/C filters.
 Wash down with approved detergent and water.

 d.
 We will Leave disinfectant wipes, but encourage you to bring your own stash

 e.
 Disinfect all surfaces with misting equipment.

 f. allow disinfectant to air dry.

-Please note we have purchased many bright blue covered trash cans and have distributed them outside of the cabins for you to use. please take your trash and "personal" items to the trash rather then letting them pile up inside the cabin.
-Be respectful of your cabin mates and they are less likely to snore, its a fact, google it !
+Please note we have purchased many bright blue covered trash cans and have distributed them outside of the cabins for you to use. please take your trash and "personal" items to the trash rather than letting them pile up inside the cabin.
+Be respectful of your cabin mates and they are less likely to snore, it's a fact, google it!